embulk/embulk-output-bigquery/README.md

 ##### append_direct

-Insert data into existing table (or partition) directly.
+1. Insert data into existing table (or partition) directly.
+(WRITE_APPEND in parallel)

 This is not transactional, i.e., if fails, the target table could have some rows inserted.

 ##### replace